 The investments of the Firemen's Pension Fund are governed primarily by an investment authority known as the "prudent person rule."
 The prudent person rule establishes a standard for all fiduciaries, which includes anyone that has authority with respect to the Pension Fund.
 The prudent person rule states that fiduciaries shall discharge their duties solely in the interest of the Pension Fund participants and beneficiaries with the degree of diligence, care, and skill which prudent men and women would ordinarily exercise under similar circumstances in a like position.
 By permitting diversification of assets within a fund, the prudent person standard may enable a fund to reduce overall risk and increase returns.
+As note previously, in fiscal year 2022, the Pension Fund transferred all investment assets, excluding annuities, to the Illinois Firefighters' Pension Investment Fund.
+While the Pension Fund still retains ownership of the assets, the Illinois Firefighters' Pension Investment Fund is responsible for making future investment decisions to maximize investment returns while safeguarding assets.
 A summary of the asset allocation can be found on page 29 of this report.

 The prudent person rule permits the Pension Fund to establish an investment policy based upon certain investment criteria in accordance with the rules and regulations established by the State of Illinois Department of Insurance.
-For fiscal year 2019, investments provided a 4.67% percent rate of return.
-The Pension Fund annualized rate of return over the last three years and last five years is not available.
+For fiscal year 2022, investments provided a -2.14 % percent rate of return.
+The Pension Fund annualized rate of return over the last three years was 35.91%.
+The annualized rate of return over last five years is not available.